 Breakfast #1 – I love breakfast, it is literally my favorite meal of the day so I am going to start with the morning meals I put together.
 A big hit in my house is oatmeal.
 We will take 1-2 of the instant flavored oatmeal packs, 1 sugar packet, 1 powdered butter packet, and one powdered milk packet.
 (We like to make our oatmeal with milk.
 It is not necessary to do so.
 You can just use water.)
 We then add one pouch of dehydrated water.
 (Kidding!)
 We add 1 emergency water packet to reconstitute the milk and butter.
-(You can also purchase a 5 gallon bucket with gamma lid of powdered milk here if you’re looking for long-term storage for milk.
-I am also including a link to this awesome package deal I found.)
-If you want to, you can also add dehydrated fruit to add to your oatmeal.
+If you want to, you can add freeze dried fruit to your oatmeal.
 Hot cocoa drink mix or a yoo-hoo single drink packet are a plus for warming yourself up.
 (These are used when the weather is cooler.)

-Breakfast #2 - This one is simple.
+Breakfast #2 – This one is simple.
 Dehydrated sausage and either powdered eggs or crystallized eggs.
 1-2 salt/pepper packets.
-If you want cheese on it then you can also pre-measure powdered or freeze-dried cheese.
+If you want cheese on it then you can also pre-measure freeze-dried cheese.
 Once it is re-hydrated, mix together for a sausage and egg breakfast scramble.
-Single kool-aid mix drink packet.
-(One man from the comments below adds a hot sauce packet to the meal to add on his eggs.
+One man from the comments below adds a hot sauce packet to the meal to add on his eggs.
 (Texas Pete hot sauce packets.)

 Now that you get the idea, you can make a grocery list of things to purchase to put your meals together.
 We try to stick with simple things that don’t require much to eat them or make them.
-The breakfast listed above require some cooking, but in my opinion it is still a ready to make/eat meal.
+The breakfast listed above require some cooking.
 Below is a list of some of the things we use in our homemade MRE’s.
 Make sure to write the date it was made on the outside of the package for rotation purposes.

 - Prepackaged meats such as on the to-go tuna, spam, and chicken or salmon.
 These all come in flat packs now which are great for saving space and weight.
 Pay attention to the dates though because these don’t last 20 years.